El Tri (band): Themes

 El Tri's songs cover a wide variety of subjects.
 Many songs reflect the personal experiences of founder Alex Lora, but frequently topics for songs are suggested by fans.
 In an interview with Hispanic music website batanga.com in 2006, Alex Lora said, "the fans, they tell me, 'Hey, write the song of the Pope!
 Hey, write the song of Che Guevara!
 Write the song of truck drivers, write the song of taxi drivers, of how it would be if Mexico won the soccer World Cup, write the song of prostitutes...'" and he complies, so that their audience may "feel they wrote it themselves".

 Overall, the band is known for a left-wing political stance and a critical perspective of the Partido Revolucionario Institucional, which has been featured on many of its songs and albums.
 In spite of their political protests, El Tri maintains a steadfast loyalty to Mexico.

+Intellectual Property

+Lora actively defends his intellectual property in the band's name.
+In 2017, TV network Televisa attempted to use "El Tri" as branding for its 2018 World Cup coverage in Mexico.
+El Tri is the standard fan nickname for "El Tricolor", which refers both to the three colors (green, white, and red) of the Mexican flag and the national team's first colours.
+Lora won an injunction through the Mexican federal courts preventing Televisa from using it for their commercial advantage, and asserting his ownership of the trademark.

+Confusingly, it was incorrectly reported in 2023 that Lora had sued the Federación Mexicana de Fútbol (FMF) over the use of the term "El Tri" to refer to the Mexican national football team.
+Instead of "suing", Lora's legal team had applied to the Instituto Mexicano de la Propiedad Industrial, Mexico's industrial property agency, under an administrative trademark dispute process, to declare that Lora was indeed the trademark's owner.
+The FMF publicly acknowledged on Telegram that it had no legal dispute with Lora, and further stated that El Tri was not a trademark registered by the FMF.

+In 2023 Lora’s wife and manager, Chela Lora, issued a statement reiterating that Lora holds the exclusive global trademark for the name, acknowledging the historical dispute with Televisa and others.